-With the imminent end of Flash by the end of 2020, organizations are converting their Flash-based courses to HTML5.
-They want to retain their Flash-based courses and preserve them for future use by converting to HTML5.
+With the imminent end of Flash by the end of 2020, organizations are expected to convert Flash to HTML5 if they want to retain their Flash-based courses and preserve them for future use by.
 Forward-thinking organizations already have a conversion plan in place.
-One aspect of the plan is whether to do the conversion in-house or outsource the project to an external vendor.
+One aspect of the plan is whether to convert Flash to HTML5 in-house or outsource the project to an external vendor.

 The decision has to be made after considering what goes into the conversion process and the pros and cons of each of these options.

 Aspects of the Process to Convert Flash to HTML5

 Converting Flash to HTML5 involves the initial step of identifying the number of Flash-based courses and how many of them you want to convert to HTML5.
 This requires an analysis of the relevance of your courses to the present and future.
 You may want to convert some of those courses to retain Flash-based interactivities.
 So, a thorough analysis of your Flash courses will help you decide what you want to convert.
 This in turn will give you an idea of the volume of conversion you are looking at.